SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 ### isochrony

 »⟮Isochrony⟯« is the fcategory of rhythm indicating ⟮which ＿suprasegmental units＿⟯ ⟮occupy equal time⟯.
-Isochrony takes on feature values of the relevant suprasegmental unit.
+Isochrony takes on fvalues of the relevant suprasegmental unit.
-Most commonly isochrony may take on the feature values syllable, mora or foot.
+Most commonly isochrony may take on the fvalues syllable, mora or foot.
 A whatever-timed languoid is a languoid with [isochrony: whatever].
 Phonetically, isochrony seems to only be a tendency.
 Foot-timed =syn= stress-timed